ibm-cloud-docs/account/account-upgrade.md

 ## Upgrading to a Subscription account
 {: #upgrade-subscription}

 With a Subscription account, you commit to a minimum spending amount each month and receive a subscription discount that is applied to that minimum charge.
-If your usage exceeds your total subscription amount, you're charged the regular non-discounted rate only on the overage.
+If your usage exceeds your total subscription amount, you're charged the regular nondiscounted rate only on the overage.

 Subscriptions that you purchase through the console are limited to $5,000 United States dollars (USD) or the equivalent in your billing currency.
 If you want to purchase a larger subscription, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external}.